theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - E. `package a;`
 - F. `package A;`
 - G. Does not compile

 ### A14.
+D. The package name represents any folders underneath the curent path, which is `named.A` in this case.
+Option C is incorrect because package names are case sensitive, just like variable names and other indentifiers.

 ### Q15.
 Which of the following lines of code compile?
 (Choose all that apply)
 - A. `int i1 = 1_234;`